Last updated on February 20th, 2020 at 11:17 am

 Just as Henry Flagler longed to take his railroad to Key West, bicyclists have long dreamt of riding a safe bike trail to the southern tip of the scenic Florida Keys.

-But the bike trail through the Florida Keys is not finished, and many riders – me! – would not have fun on sections where you must ride on 3-foot-wide shoulders as cars whiz by at 50 miles per hour with drivers distracted by scenic beauty.
+The bike trail through the Florida Keys may be flat, but it has its ups and downs.
+Many riders – me! – would not have fun on sections where you must ride on 3-foot-wide shoulders as cars whiz by at 50 miles per hour with drivers distracted by scenic beauty.
 If you read trip reports on Trailink, complaints about the bike trail are as common as is awe over the scenery.

-On a recent bicycling visit to the Keys, however, I concluded there are sections that make the Florida Keys a great place to bicycle for nearly everyone.
+On several visits to the Keys where my husband and I bicycled sections of the trail, I concluded there are sections that make the Florida Keys a great place to bicycle for nearly everyone.
 You just have to pick your spots.
 And when you do, you get to enjoy one of the key reasons I love to tour by bike: You take in the scenery at a slower pace, where it’s easy to stop and enjoy.

 Here are recommendations for bicyclists who want to experience the Keys on their bikes but don’t want to bike the entire length or ride on narrow shoulders adjacent to traffic.